thechelsuk/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Monday, 08 December 2025

-- The average temperature today is 12.43˚C,
+- The average temperature today is 11.85˚C,
-- With highs of 12.76˚C and lows of 11.64˚C,
+- With highs of 12.2˚C and lows of 11.5˚C,
-- It may feel like 12.03˚C with light rain
+- It may feel like 11.52˚C with overcast clouds
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 4.02m/s and visibility is 7638m
-- The pressure is 1007hPa and humidity is 88%
+- The pressure is 1006hPa and humidity is 93%
 - The sun will rise at 08:02 and set at 15:58

 <!-- weather_marker ends -->